 In full compliance I provided >5400 pages of email, no big deal.
 Or so I thought.

 Within weeks completely false interpretations began to spread quickly through the internet.
 False stories were generated from my words.
 Sentences were misinterpreted with the interest of causing the most damage.
 Even the New York Times joined in, publishing a story on the front page of the Sunday edition that got most of the facts dead wrong, even though the reporter interviewed me for hours.
 The page featured deliberate misinterpretation of quotations pulled from my emails to build the story the author wanted to tell.
 The sub-head “Industry Swaps Grants for Lobbying Clout” was extremely damaging, suggesting that I did favors for money.
 That’s bribery, nothing like that ever happened, and it created a storm of hate toward me that led to health problems, break-ins and my distancing from public education.

 Next, The Food Babe (Vani Hari) was using FOIA to confiscate my emails because I criticized her for spreading food fear when she spoke at my university.
 She since has misrepresented them in her book, making herself look like a victim when all I did was appropriately criticize her poor interpretations of scientific topics.

-That does not matter.
-These folks are sadly financed to destroy reputations of those that step beyond the lab and talk to the public.
-If you are sharing facts about science, they figure that they are not actually facts, they are talking points by some company that you are paid to say.
-How crazy is that?
+Facts do not matter.
+These folks are set to destroy reputations of those that step beyond the lab and talk to the public.

 It is a sad reminder that we live in a world where activist agendas are more important than objective science, and that as public scientists we honor the highest transparency, yet it is weaponized to harm us.